Eligibility and selection criteria

 Students applying for the right to pursue studies in the Faculty of Science and Forestry will be assessed based on the admission criteria of the respective faculty.
 In addition to a relevant Master's degree, applicants are expected to have a subject teacher's qualification in physics, chemistry, mathematics or computer science.
 Topics of postgraduate studies in physics, chemistry, mathematics and computer science are related to learning, teaching or teacher education in these subjects.

 Admission to doctoral education is based on the above-mentioned studies and a research plan approved and recommended by the doctoral programme.
 The board of the Doctoral Programme in Educational Studies will assess the quality of the applicant's research plan and its relevance to the research topics of the programme.
+The originality of the research plan may be verified by using an electronic plagiarism detection system.

 In addition, the faculty must have the expertise required to supervise the doctoral dissertation.
 The application must include the names of at least two supervisors who have agreed to the task, one of which is the supervising professor.
-The supervising professor has to be employed in the faculty in which the postgraduate student is completing his/her degree.
+The supervising professor has to be employed in the faculty in which the doctoral student is completing his/her degree.
 The primary supervisor must be a professor, associate professor or docent.
 Other supervisors shall be people who have completed doctoral studies.
 If the supervising professor is also the primary supervisor, a second supervisor shall be appointed.